simp/pupmod-simp-simplib/REFERENCE.md

 Returns a Hash of the parameters of the calling resource

+This is meant to get the parameters of classes and defined types.
+The behavior when calling from other contexts is undefined

 #### `simplib::params2hash(Optional[Array[String[1]]] $prune)`

 Returns a Hash of the parameters of the calling resource

+This is meant to get the parameters of classes and defined types.
+The behavior when calling from other contexts is undefined

 Returns: `Hash` All in-scope parameters